This post may contain affiliate links. Please read my disclosure policy.

 - Preheat the oven to 350º.
 Generously butter a 3 quart baking dish.

-- Measure 1 cup of the blueberries into the food processor and process until they are pureed.
+- Measure 1 cup of the blueberries into blender or food processor and process until they are pureed.

-- In a large bowl, combine the remaining blueberries, lime zest and juice, granulated sugar, the 2 tablespoons plus 1 teaspoon flour and the 1/2 teaspoon of salt.
+- In a large bowl, combine the remaining blueberries, lime zest and juice, granulated sugar, 4 teaspoons flour and the 1/2 teaspoon of salt.

 - Mix in the pureed blueberries, and spread the whole mixture evenly in the prepared baking dish.

-- Pulse the processor until the oats and butter are evenly incorporated, but still somewhat chunky.
+- Pulse a food processor, or mix with a pastry cutter until the oats and butter are evenly incorporated, but still somewhat chunky.
 This should NOT be smooth - the oats should still be visible, as well as small bits of butter.

 - Spread the topping mixture over the berry mixture in the baking dish.